Johnson & Johnson raises its 2026 guidance. Can JNJ rise to 250 USD?

 The consumer segment is also a significant area for revenue diversification as it covers products sold outside medical centres that do not require prescriptions.

-Johnson & Johnson Q2 2024 earnings results
+Johnson & Johnson Q2 2024 financial results

 Johnson & Johnson released its Q2 2024 results on 17 July 2024.
 In addition to the key financial metrics, the company disclosed segmental data for Innovative Medicine (pharmaceuticals, health and personal care products) and MedTech (medical devices and equipment).
 Below are the figures compared with the same period last year: